 Jeju, the largest island of South Korea, is a top destination for weddings and honeymoons.
 No matter whether you are craving for spring with picturesque cherry blossoms, summer with sandy beaches, autumn with crispy red leaves or winter with the white snow, you will have one of your best memories here.

+Being the honeymoon capital of South Korea, Jeju Island (Jejudo) is often highly regarded as the ‘Korean Hawaii’ by many Koreans.
+It is the largest island off the coast of the Korean Peninsula, and the main island of Jeju Province.
+The island contains the natural World Heritage Site Jeju Volcanic Island and the longest Lava Tube in the world.
 Boasting some interesting customs, traditions and folklore, as well as an awesome landscape carved from pre-historic times, Jeju Island is the result of spewed lava surfacing from a sub-sea volcano some 700 to 1,200 thousand years ago.
 Laying south of the Korean peninsula, just an hour’s flight from Seoul, Jeju Island offers a totally different wedding experience with everlasting memories.
 It is an ideal location for pre-wedding shots, big day celebrations and a honeymoon getaway.